 All virtual machines that you create in Azure can automatically communicate using a private network channel with other virtual machines in the same cloud service or virtual network.
 However, computers on the Internet or other virtual networks require endpoints to direct the inbound network traffic to a virtual machine.

-When you create a virtual machine in the Azure Management Portal, endpoints for Remote Desktop, Windows PowerShell Remoting, and Secure Shell (SSH) are automatically created.
+When you create a virtual machine in the Azure portal, endpoints for Remote Desktop, Windows PowerShell Remoting, and Secure Shell (SSH) are automatically created.
 You can configure additional endpoints while creating the virtual machine or afterwards as needed.

 Each endpoint has a public port and a private port: